 Loyal customers feel special about being those, and giving them exclusive content or sneak peeks of plans helps provide a sense of belonging and makes them feel like they’re insiders.

-For example, a streaming service grants its diehard fans an early screening or an insight into the movie’s behind-the-scenes view.
+For example, a streaming service grants its diehard fans an early screening or an exclusive behind-the-scenes look at the movie.
 As a result, these fans feel closer to the movie.

 Conclusion